BassamSabber99/AuctionManagementSystem/README.md

-Hello, Thanks To You For your interest To see My project.
+Dear Viewer,
+Thanks for being interested to see our Auction Management System.

+ - NOTE:-
-Please Before You Run My project Please Be sure that you have an oracle DataBase.
+        Please Before Running the system make sure that you have ORACLE on your machine, then attach the database.
         service-name: orcl
         username: hr
         password: hr

-thanks in advance
+We wish an interesting tour for you!!.